MengjiaoZHU/web-app-for-FJC/README.md

-# web-app-for-FJC
+# OCDV Portal

-The goal of our OCDV project is to develop a web-app deployed on AWS.
+OCDV Portal is a web-app made for The New York City Mayor's Office to Combat Domestic Violence (OCDV).
+It's currently deployed on AWS: http://ocdvportal.nyc/

 The technique stack is MEAN Stack, which represents for  "MongoDB", "Express", "AngularJS" and  "Node.js".

 **What we have:**

 Currently, we have already implement a template front end design and a backend for register and login functions.
-As for the front end design, it is only basic HTML and CSS.
-For our backend, we implemented it in Node.js with Express and MongoDB, also we have a simple front end written in AngularJS.
+The frontend is implemented with Angular 2.
+For our backend, we implemented it in Node.js with Express and MongoDB.

 _Front End:_
-Our front end design is cuurently implemented in HTML/CSS and pure Javascript, no advance framework is being used.
-For now, our interface design contains mainly two parts, 1) The information pages that provide various resources and information that users might need, including locations of Family Justice Centers, testimonials, technology tips for using the app safely, etc.
+Our front end design is currently implemented with Angular 2.
+For now, our interface design contains mainly three parts, 1) The information pages that provide various resources and information that users might need, including locations of Family Justice Centers, testimonials, technology tips for using the app safely, etc.
-2) The OCDV portal that users can log in, upload and manage their records of incidences, evidences of being abused, and keep track of their court days, etc.
+2) The OCDV portal that users can log in, upload and manage their records of incidences, evidences of being abused, and keep track of their court days, etc. The portal is not fully functional yet within the newly deployed version on AWS.
+We'll fix that soon.

+3) Escape button: This function is to help users quickly close our website without any trace in case the abusers suddenly come.
+By clicking this button, user will be redirected to a new tab and redirects the old page to google to hide the browsing history.

 We are also working on a new design with improved user experience.
 This version is currently in prototype.
 Please contact Yan (yj334@cornell.edu) for more information.